Sirupa-Rakesh/Sirupa-Rakesh/README.md

 <div align="center">

-I'm actively looking for **entry-level DevOps roles, internships, and mentorship** opportunities.
+I'm a recent B.Tech graduate actively looking for **entry-level DevOps roles, internships, and mentorship** opportunities.
 If you're a recruiter, engineer, or fellow learner — my inbox is always open!

 <br/>